Queer Neuropsychological Society Strategic Plan, 2020-2021

 Strategy: Sponsor events at all major neuropsychology conferences.

-Strategy: Sponsor career development events during which Queer neuropsychology trainees can interact directly with Queer neuropsychologists and discuss a variety of topic.
+Strategy: Sponsor career development events during which Queer neuropsychology trainees can interact directly with Queer neuropsychologists and discuss a variety of topics.

 Strategy: Promote a culture of inclusion and support that encourages the fostering of long-term professional relationships and network building.